robenkleene/development-references/packet-sniffing/proxy.md

 ## Reverse Proxy

-A client routes all its traffic through one server and that gets routed to many servers.
+A client routes all its traffic through one server and that gets routed to many servers, so the client doesn't know which server it's connecting to.